La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : modal term: the event is continuous

 > **.i mi pu ru'i citka le plise**
-> _I was eating apples one and on without stop._
+> _I was continuously eating apples._

 Note the difference:

-- **ru'i** says that the event is continuous and never pauses.
+- **ru'i** indicates that the event is continuous and never pauses.
-- **ca'o** says that the event progresses.
+- **ca'o** implies that the event progresses.
 It may sometimes pause and then resume its progress.

 ### Place contours